bdurand/capistrano-docker_cluster/README.md

 * `docker_roles` - List of server roles that will run docker containers.
 This defaults to `:docker`, but you can change it to whatever server roles you have in your recipe.

+* `docker_run_only_roles` - List of additional server roles to deploy the docker scripts and image to.
+This is optional and can be used where you have servers that need to run one off processes using the docker image but don't need to run daemon processes.

 * `docker_user` - User to use when running docker commands on the remote host.
 This user must have access to the docker daemon.
 Default to the default capistrano user.

 * `docker_env` - Environment variables needed to run docker commands.
 You may need to set `HOME` if you are pulling docker images from a remote repository using a use that is not the default deploy user.